pmareke/elixir_and_phoenix_journey/elixir/NOTES.md

 - When a message is sent to a process, the message is stored in the process mailbox.
 - The process that sends the message does not block.
 - The `inspect/1` function is used to convert a data structure's internal representation into a string.
-- Processes and links play an important role when building fault-tolerant systems.
+- `Processes` and links play an important role when building fault-tolerant systems.
 - Elixir processes are isolated and don't share anything by default.
-- Links allow processes to establish a relationship in case of failure.
+- `Links` allow processes to establish a relationship in case of failure.
+- To propagate one error from one process to another use `spawn_link`.
+- `spawn` and `spawn_link` are the basic primitives for creating processes in Elixir.
 - `Tasks` build on top of the spawn functions to provide better error reports and introspection.
     - `Task.start/1` and `Task.start_link/1` which return `{:ok, pid}` rather than just the PID.
     - It is also possible to register the pid, giving it a name.
-- Elixir provides `Agents` are simple abstractions around state.
+- Elixir provides `Agents` are simple abstractions around `state`.

 ## IO and the file system

 - The `IO` module is the main mechanism in Elixir for reading and writing to standard input/output.
 - By default, functions in the IO module read from the standard input and write to the standard output.
-- The File module contains functions that allow us to open files as IO devices.
+- The `File` module contains functions that allow us to open files as IO devices.
-- The File functions version with `!` returns the contents of the file instead of a tuple.
+- The `File` functions version with `!` returns the contents of the file instead of a tuple.
-- The IO module actually works with processes.
+- The `IO` module actually works with processes.

 ## alias, require, and import

 - `alias` allows you to set up aliases for any given module name.
-- Aliases are frequently used to define shortcuts.
+- `Aliases` are frequently used to define shortcuts.
-- Elixir provides macros as a mechanism for meta-programming.
+- Elixir provides `macros` as a mechanism for meta-programming.
+- `require` makes sure that the required module is loaded before the calling module.
 - We use `import` whenever we want to access functions or macros from other modules without using the fully-qualified name.
 - We can only import public functions, as private functions are never accessible externally.
 - The `use` macro is frequently used as an extension point.
 - `use` requires the given module and then calls the `__using__/1` callback on it allowing the module to inject some code into the current context.
 - Since `use` allows any code to run, we can't really know the side-effects of using a module without reading its documentation.
+- It is possible to `alias`, `import`, `require`, or `use` multiple modules at once.

 ## Module attributes